 The reason why you’d want to avoid heavy doses of mint as a male is that there have been studies conducted on other groups that suggest it could reduce your testosterone production.

-There have been some animal studies, and at least one human study on women with high androgen receptors, where it showed to reduce testosterone levels significantly for women suffering from hirsutism (excessive facial hair growth).
+There have been some animal studies, and at least one human study on women with high androgen receptors, where it showed to reduce levels of testosterone significantly for women suffering from hirsutism (excessive facial hair growth).

 None of these are human male studies that definitively correlate reduced testosterone with mint, but it holds enough weight to see how types of mint can have adverse effects on our androgen receptors.